christopher5106/christopher5106.github.io/_posts/2016-01-27-compile-spark-and-its-hadoop-dependencies-on-windows-os.markdown

 Here I recompile Spark on Windows since it avoids problems one could encounter with Windows binaries, such as software version mismatches.
 Loading and compiling all the required dependencies on a slow network and with standard hardware may require a day or so.
 The steps are the following :

-- Download and install [Java Development Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) in a path such as **C:\Java**.
+- Download and install [Java Development Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) in a path such as **C:\Java** (it has to be a folder with spaces)

 - Download and install [Python 2.7.11](https://www.python.org/downloads/).